git9875/vlm_caption_server/README.md

 Image directory captioning system using VLMs.
 Run on command line or FastAPI which includes a web interface.
 Useful for creating image datasets used to train a LoRA.

 ## Overview
 Caption all the images in a directory with downloaded Vision Language Models (VLMs) by using a command line tool or local web service.
 A simple web UI is included.
+Caption text files are saved in the same directory as the images, with the same name but with a .txt extension.

 ## Features
 - **Model Selection**: Choose from available VLM models